kgryte/node-app-etc/README.md

 ##### Default Configuration

-A __defaults__ file should contain default application configuration settings; e.g., if applicable, a default log level, port, etc. By default, this module looks for a `defaults` file.
+A __defaults__ file should contain default application configuration settings; e.g., if applicable, a default log level, port, etc. By default, this module looks for a file with the basename `defaults`.
 To specify a different basename, set the `defaultsFile` option:

 ``` javascript
 var config = etc({